Yuehao Huang

 Biography

 I am pursuing my Ph.D. degree in College of Control Science and Engineering, Zhejiang University, Hangzhou, China.
-My major research interests include SLAM and deep learning in sensor fusion.
+My major research interests include SLAM, embodied intelligence and AIGC.

 Research and Interests